Casio fx-991MS Tips and Tricks

 1. The function of X to integrate

-2. The lower bound
+2. The lower limit

-3. The upper bound
+3. The upper limit

 4. The amount of partitioning (optional)